eideasy/wp-official-eid-plugin/readme.txt

 Stable tag: trunk

 == Description==
-Allow your visitors to login to Wordpress with Estonian ID-card and mobile-ID.
+Allow your visitors to login to Wordpress with any ID-card, mobile-ID or other authentication methods eg mobile apps, social accounts, two step verification.
+Except e-mail and password - this is so outdated!!!
-Smart ID is authentication method that uses external servers to identify customers.
+Smart ID is authentication Gateway, Logis as a Service, that uses external servers to identify customers.
-User name, identity code and e-mail are identified.
+User name, identity code and other data are supplied depend of login method.
 Installation is very easy, just install & use short code [smart_id] to have login buttons and [contract id="123"] to show document template with instant signing.

 == Installation ==